DZD-eV-Diabetes-Research/redcap-docker/config_vars_list.md

 If you set `CRON_MODE` to true the container will not start the REDCap webserver but run the REDCap cron job in an intervall.

 `CRON_INTERVAL` - default `*/5 * * * *`
-With `CRON_INTERVAL` you can define the interval how often the REDCap cronjob should run
+With `CRON_INTERVAL` you can define the interval how often the REDCap cronjob should run.
+Only available with `CRON_MODE=true`

 `CRON_RUN_JOB_ON_START` - default `false`
-If you want to run the job as soon the container starts you set this to true
+If you want to run the job as soon the container starts you set this to true.
+Only available with `CRON_MODE=true`

 see the [cron example](examples/instance_with_cron) for a docker compose exmaple.